 He runs his own business and is a Tertiary educator in tourism, hospitality and events industry for past 24 years in various private and public training organisations.
 Som has two talented daughters at GCYO they perform with Youth Symphony, Junior Symphony and Little Big Band.

 Som holds an MBA, MTD from Griffith University and BBus from University of South Australia.

-Alessandro was a recent performing member of the Youth Symphony.
-He possesses a strong background in music performance, IT and finance.
-He is an analytical thinker and always ready to challenge dogma.
-He is an energetic and highly valued member of the Committee.
+Alessandro was a recent performing member of the Youth Symphony and Camerata.
+He has performed with the GCYO for more than 10 years and brings a performing-member perspective to the governance role on the Management Committee.
+He possesses a strong background in music performance, information technology and finance.
+Alessandro is an analytical thinker and always ready to challenge dogma.
+His dedication to the members of the GCYO is steadfast and he relishes opportunities to further music-making potential for the organisation.
+He is an enthusiastic and highly valued member of the Committee.

 Belinda Manwaring is one of the most highly credentialed musicians in Australia.
 The GCYO is fortunate to have her willingness and interest in serving on the Management Committee.